The best Thanksgiving recipes anywhere on these Internets.

 A sweet cake is perfect to share during parties or just enjoy for a dessert with the family.
 Sweet potatoes bring delicious moisture to the batter and pecans and chocolate chips bring delicious flavors to make the perfect sweet potato cake.

-If you’re having a small Thanksgiving crowd, skip the huge turkey and make these chestnut and mushroom stuffed turkey breasts paired with a cool Pinot Grigio.
+If you’re having a small Thanksgiving crowd, skip the huge turkey and make these chestnut and mushroom stuffed turkey breasts.

 Throw your apple cider in the freezer, then blend it up with bitters, brandy and more.
 The perfect cider slushee cocktail for the warmer autumn days or to refresh the tastebuds after heavy comfort food.